RobbieClarken/channelarchiver/README.rst

 ~~~~~~~~~~~~~~~~~~~

 The start and end times over which to fetch data can be ``datetime``\ s
-or strings in ISO 8601 format (``yyyy-mm-dd HH-MM-SS``).
+or strings in ISO 8601 format (eg ``2013-08-10T21:30:00``).

-If no timezone is specified, UTC will be used.
+If no timezone is specified, your local timezone will be used.
 If a timezone is given,
 the returned channel data times will also be in this timezone.

 .. code:: python